Life Expectancy Damages in NC: Valuing Lost Years

 Actuarial Expert Testimony

 An actuary or forensic economist translates the medical opinion into numbers.
-Using standard life tables (published by the Social Security Administration or insurance industry) and injury-specific mortality data, the actuary calculates:
+Using § 8-46 mortality tables, SSA and NCHS life tables, and injury-specific data (such as NSCISC projections for SCI cases), the actuary calculates:

 - The patient's normal life expectancy without the injury